scop/portecle/README.txt

 binary distribution to a directory somewhere on your filesystem.

-The binary distribution contains the Portecle jar file (portecle.jar) as well as Bouncy Castle provider jar (bcprov.jar) for Java SE 6.
-If you wish to run Portecle with a later Java version, or update the bundled Bouncy Castle provider for some other reason, simply download an update for your version of Java from http://www.bouncycastle.org/ and place it into the same directory as portecle.jar with the name bcprov.jar, overwriting the existing one already there (if any).
+The binary distribution contains the Portecle jar file (portecle.jar) as well as Bouncy Castle provider and PKIX jars (bcprov.jar, bcpkix.jar) for Java SE 6.
+If you wish to run Portecle with a later Java version, or update the bundled Bouncy Castle jars for some other reason, simply download an update for your version of Java from http://www.bouncycastle.org/ and place the jars into the same directory as portecle.jar with the names bcprov.jar and bcpkix.jar, overwriting the existing one already there (if any).
 The binary distribution also contains icons for use with Portecle (portecle.ico, portecle.png).

 Portecle can additionally use the GNU Classpath (version 0.90 or later) security providers if they are installed.
 Support for GNU Keyring (GKR)